cauldronio/cauldron-deployment/README.md

     - `CAULDRON_HOST` (`localhost`): Public IP address to access Cauldron, or `localhost` for local deployments.
     - `WEB_HOST` (`cauldron_service`): IP address where the Web Server is hosted or, for single-host deployments, the name of the Web Server Docker container.
     - `DB_HOST` (`db_cauldron_service`): IP address where the Django database is hosted or, for single-host deployments, the name of the Django database Docker container.
-    - `ELASTIC_HOST` (`elastic_service`): IP address where the Elasticsearch service is hosted or, for single-host deployments, the name of the Elasticsearch Docker container.
+    - `ELASTIC_HOST` (`odfe-cauldron`): IP address where the Elasticsearch service is hosted or, for single-host deployments, the name of the Elasticsearch Docker container.
-    - `KIBANA_HOST` (`kibana_service`): IP address where the Kibana service is hosted or, for single-host deployments, the name of the Kibana Docker container.
+    - `KIBANA_HOST` (`kibana-cauldron`): IP address where the Kibana service is hosted or, for single-host deployments, the name of the Kibana Docker container.
     - `CAULDRON_PORT` (9000): port where Cauldron webserver will be running.
 Use 443 in production.
     - `MATOMO_PORT` (9001): port where Matomo will be running.
     - `ENABLE_PORT_80` (false): if true, petitions to port 80 will be redirected to `https://location:CAULDRON_PORT`.